IATI/IATI-Extra-Documentation/en/organisation-standard/overview/organisation-file.rst

 ----------
 The *organisation file* contains the data that relates to the **IATI organisation standard**.

-It is an XML file, containing all the relevant fields for the publisher organisation.
+| It is an XML file, containing all the relevant **IATI organisation standard** fields for the publishing organisation.

-The **IATI organisation standard** allows publishers to report on information for multiple organisations: a government agency may report on behalf of other agencies; an INGO may report on behalf of its national associates; a private company may report on behalf of its subsidiaries.
+| The **IATI organisation standard** allows publishers to report on information for multiple organisations: a government agency may report on behalf of other agencies; an INGO may report on behalf of its national associates; a private company may report on behalf of its subsidiaries.

 Considerations
 --------------
+When producing the *organisation file*  in the **IATI organisation standard** the following should be considered:

-An IATI publisher should publish one organisation file.
+* An IATI publisher should publish one *organisation file*.

-It should be updated at least annually.
+* It should be updated at least annually.

-It must be valid XML.
+* It must be valid XML.

-A link to the organisation file should be published on the IATI Registry.
+* A link to the organisation file should be published on the **IATI Registry**.

-Ideally, this link would be to an organisation file on the publisher website or open data portal.
+* Ideally, this link would be to an *organisation file* on the publisher website or open data portal.
 However, third party tools are available to generate and host files on behalf of publishers.

-The *organisation file* must have ``iati-organisations`` as the root element - to contain all other elements.
+* The *organisation file* must have ``iati-organisations`` as the root element - to contain all other elements.

 Further guidance
 ----------------